keycult/keycult-resources/pages/mydoc/raffle_info_rules.md

 permalink: raffle_info_rules.html
 summary: Explanation of the Keycult raffle system and the rules about entering raffles
 ---
+# As of Oct 2022, we have moved to a new raffle system.
+Please checkout our discord's #drawings-faq in the meantime and we'll update this page soon enough.
+Thank you!

 ## Keycult Raffle Info, Tips & Troubleshooting
 Starting in August 2020, Keycult is using a new raffle system integrated with our Discord chat server.
 Important links: